India looks set to harvest bumper wheat crop in 2015

 But trade experts say India has narrowly missed an opportunity to export wheat as global prices have again nosed down and rival European supplies have become cheaper.

-Benchmark prices in Chicago on Monday hit a four-month low of $4.92-1/4 a bushel.
+Benchmark prices in Chicago WH5 on Monday hit a four-month low of $4.92-1/4 a bushel.